 The Irish and tennis aren’t exactly synonymous with each other.
-With Wimbledon in full swing we look back over the years and see that Ireland’s tennis credentials are actually quite commendable.
+With the US Open taking we look back over the years and see that Ireland’s tennis credentials are actually quite commendable.

 In contemporary times and the Open era, Irish involvement in tennis has been quite limited.
 Both John McEnroe and Pat Cash have strong Irish descent, and they credit their Irish heritage for their rebellious attitude that helped them achieve so much on court.
 But you have to travel back to the turn on the 20th century to find a time when Irish-born players were able to regularly compete and succeed in the tennis world.